-Pediatric Ulcerative Colitis (UC)
+Pediatric ulcerative colitis (UC)

-Ulcerative colitis (UC) causes ulcers and inflammation in the inner lining of the child’s colon and rectum.
+Pediatric ulcerative colitis (UC) causes ulcers and inflammation in the inner lining of the child’s colon and rectum.

 Dallas